 The REIT has retained substantially all of the risks and benefits of ownership of its investment properties and as such accounts for its leases with tenants as operating leases.
-Revenue from investment properties include rents, and other fees from tenants under leases, operating cost recoveries, and lease cancellation fees.
+Revenue from investment properties include rents, and fees from tenants under leases, operating cost recoveries, and other revenue.
 Payments made in advance of scheduled due dates are included in unearned revenue.